-What Who Notes ◆ PLAN Parents informed of intention to make additional provision Class Teacher Meeting if possible; Telephone call.
-Child added to SEN register SENCo Individual Education Plan (IEP) written (usually) with 1, 2 or 3 Specific, Measurable, Attainable, Realistic, Timed (SMART) targets Class Teacher with support from SENCo Parents are involved throughout the IEP process.
+What Who Notes Parents informed of intention to make additional provision.
+Class Teacher Meeting if possible; Telephone call.
+NA Child added to SEND register.
+SENCo PLA Individual Education Plan (IEP) written (usually) with 1, 2 or 3 Specific, Measurable, Attainable, Realistic, Timed (SMART) targets.
+Class Teacher with support from SENCo Parents are involved throughout the IEP process.
 They are encouraged to help children to meet their targets and are kept informed when targets are met and/or adjusted.

-^{} For some children with additional needs, an IEP may not be necessary.
-This will be decided when the child with SEN is added to the SEN register.
+For some children with additional needs, an IEP may not be necessary.
+This will be decided when the child with SEND is added to the SEND register.

-What Who When 1:1 teaching towards IEP targets.
-IEPs delivered by TA, supervised by Class Teacher Little and often, as specified on the IEP delivered throughout the day 2 Progress towards IEP targets monitored.
+What Who When DO 1:1 teaching towards IEP targets.
+IEPs delivered by TA, supervised by Class Teacher Little and often, as specified on the IEP delivered throughout the day.
+Progress towards IEP targets monitored.
 TA, supervised by Class Teacher.
 Children are involved in this process.
-Weekly (through the Weekly Monitoring Sheet).
+Weekly (through the notes section on Insight).
 Checked by CT every 2-3 weeks.
 Revision of IEP targets.
 Class Teacher As and when necessary (when targets met or adjusted).
 Teachers and/or Teaching Assistants access Continuing Professional Development (CPD) courses to enhance their understanding of a specific difficulty relating to a child in their class.
 Class Teachers (need identified by CT, SENCo and/or Senior Leadership) When appropriate.

-What Who Notes REVIEW Review of IEP four times per year (see below).
+What Who Notes REVIEW Review of IEP 5 times per year (see below).
 Class Teacher (informed by weekly monitoring).
 Evaluations of IEPs sent home to parents.